 Design your own design via Cricut Design Space or upload an SVG.
 I had great intentions of designing my own, but with the hustle and bustle of the Christmas season, I found it more time efficient to upload SVG files that I found on one of my preferred SVG sites, DesignBundles.
-Click each link below to view the SVG file for each design.

 - Dinosaurs Didn’t Read & Now They’re Extinct.
 Coincidence?

 - My Weekend is All Booked

 This “Just One More Chapter” SVG is not used in any of the bags in this post, but it is a great design, too.

 If you choose to use a DesignBundles SVG, be sure to follow these instructions to upload the image into your Cricut Design Space images.

 After uploading the image, make any necessary adjustments to the image.
 For instance, you may want to cut different elements out of varying colors or types of iron-on vinyl.
 If so, ungroup the image and make adjustments as needed.
 Attach and group the image when finished.
 Resize the image to fit on the canvas bag.

 Send the design to the Cricut machine.
 Be sure to mirror the image prior to cutting!